 For many of our clients, Eco-op and the other people who attend it become part of their everyday support network helping to build resilience, maintain health, and encourages a positive approach to mind, body and spirit.

 Kingston Eco-Op is committed to running a diverse range of activities, events and workshops.
 We provide opportunities for learning, developing life skills, raising self-esteem and confidence by being part of our small community.
-Each of our clients have their own individual learning plan that is tailored to the client's needs and aims to connect their experience at the project with long-term goals.

 We have been inspired by the New Economic Foundation’s Five Steps to Wellbeing and intend to use these well researched guidelines to steer our strategic direction.
 These principles have been embraced by many organisations as a practical way of building resilience, wellbeing and mindfulness for those in vulnerable groups.

 Our project emphasises social contact and being part of a supportive community.
 We have a range of project events throughout the year to celebrate the seasons and we make efforts to recognise achievements as well as birthdays.